 - Absence from home overnight and overseas travel is uncommon.

-- economics and accountancy;
+- economics and accountancy

 There is strong competition for positions both from graduates and non-graduates with general insurance claims experience.
 Apply early in your final year.

-- negotiation and decision-making skills;
+- negotiation, questioning and decision-making skills

-- organisational and time management skills;
+- administrative, organisational and time management skills

-- commercial acumen;
+- commercial acumen

-- the ability to think strategically;
+- the ability to think strategically

-- initiative and the ability to adapt quickly to different situations;
+- initiative and the ability to adapt quickly to different situations

-- good numeracy and literacy;
+- good numeracy and literacy

-- discernment and the ability to assess a situation objectively;
+- discernment and the ability to assess a situation objectively

 - attention to detail and sound report-writing skills.

-Opportunities are available throughout the country.
+Opportunities are available throughout the UK.